-EU Commission says Greece public finances back in order
+EU says Greece public finances back in order, closer to market return

 The French government has reassured Brussels of its intention to bring its deficit below 3 percent of output from 3.4 percent last year.

-Reporting by Francesco Guarascio and Robert-Jan Bartunek; additional reporting by Michele Kambas in Athens; Editing by Hugh Lawson
+Reporting by Francesco Guarascio and Robert-Jan Bartunek in Brussels; additional reporting by Michele Kambas and Renee Maltezou in Athens; Editing by Hugh Lawson